naytev/naytev-blog/_posts/2015-09-19-reasons-you-should-run-dark-post-tests.md

 #### Don’t Burn Out Fans With the Same Post Topic
 <div class="full zoomable"><img src="/images/guides/dark/magnify.jpg"></div>

 If you’d like to learn how to run a Dark Test, we cover it in detail here <!-- add permalink to How to A/B Test on Facebook With Dark Posting]-->.
-It normally takes up to 90 minutes to run a test manually, but you can run tests in under 5 minutes using Spark by Naytev.
+It normally takes up to 90 minutes to run a test manually, but you can run tests in under 5 minutes using Naytev.

-You can try Spark by visiting <a href="https://spark.naytev.com/" target="_blank">https://spark.naytev.com/</a>.
+You can try Naytev by visiting <a href="https://www.naytev.com/" target="_blank">https://www.naytev.com/</a>.
 To get 30% off any plan for the first month, use the coupon code “DOUBLE_RAINBOW” at checkout.